Rain and dew

-Raindrops cling to a flower of meadow buttercup, Great Smoky Mountains National Park, North Carolina, United States.
+Raindrops cling to a meadow buttercup flower, Great Smoky Mountains National Park, North Carolina, United States.
 (Photo copyright © by Kaj Halberg)

-The lesser flamingo (Phoeniconaias minor) breeds mainly in the Rift Valley Lakes of Ethiopia, Kenya, and Tanzania, while three smaller breeding populations occur in West Africa, Namibia, and Gujarat, India.
+The lesser flamingo (Phoeniconaias minor) breeds mainly in the Rift Valley Lakes of Ethiopia, Kenya, and Tanzania, and three smaller breeding populations are found in West Africa, Namibia, and Gujarat, India.
 When not breeding, this species occurs in virtually every sub-Saharan country, across the Arabian Peninsula to India and Sri Lanka.
 The global population has been estimated at between 2.2 and 3.2 million.
 (Source: iucnredlist.org/details/22697369/0)

 Rain clouds darken the sky, as the last sunshine of the day illuminates a large flock of feeding lesser flamingos, Lake Nakuru, Kenya.
 (Photo copyright © by Kaj Halberg)

 Lesser flamingos, feeding in Lake Abietta, Ethiopia, contrast sharply with a jet-black rain cloud.
 (Photo copyright © by Kaj Halberg)